-- 1. No person shall make cash contributions, the total of which exceeds fifty dollars (\$50.00), during any one campaign, to any candidate or his or her authorized election campaign committee, with respect to any election for City office; however, there shall be no limit as to the amount contributed by a person or entity to an election committee or candidate if that contribution is made in the form of a personal or certified check or bank draft. - 2.
-The acceptance of anonymous contributions is prohibited.
-Any anonymous contribution received by a candidate or election committee shall be transmitted to the City Treasurer for deposit in the general fund.
+A. No person shall make cash contributions, the total of which exceeds fifty dollars (\$50.00), during any one campaign, to any candidate or his or her authorized

+- election campaign committee, with respect to any election for City office; however, there shall be no limit as to the amount contributed by a person or entity to an election committee or candidate if that contribution is made in the form of a personal or certified check, bank draft, or electronic funds transfer. - B. The acceptance of anonymous contributions is prohibited.
+Any anonymous contribution received by a candidate or election committee shall be transmitted to the City Treasurer for deposit in the general fund within 30 days after receiving the contribution.

 Adopted by Ord.
 91-22 on 12/19/1991 Amended by Ord.
 95-38 on 7/27/1995 Amended by Ord.
-01-26 on 7/12/2001
+01-26 on 7/12/2001 Amended by Ord.
+2023-25 on 5/11/2023